 The children will be researching, observing and classifying.
 They will be working on their own and working in groups.
 We will be checking to see how well your child has learned through particular activities and asking children to explain their work, perhaps to you.

 Teaching in a thematic way, the national curriculum requirements of English, Maths, Science, RE and Music will be interwoven with our topic learning.
-In English we will imitating a poetic structure and looking at non fiction texts.
+In English looking at explanation texts and creating our own using instructions and diagrams.
 In Numeracy, we will be returning to the four operations and recapping the written methods.
 We will also look at roman numerals and problem solving.
 During this term Year 4 will continue their French sessions, learning lots of new vocabulary through songs and games.
-We will also be learning ‘Black Bird’ during our Music lessons.

 We already know the interest you take in your child’s work.
 If you can, please discuss with your child the work they have done as the term progresses and let them teach you.